praise002/CMS/README.md

 - pipenv install attrs
 - python manage.py migrate redisboard

+- pipenv install djangorestframework==3.13.1

 - I learned how to use fixtures to provide initial data for models.
 By using model inheritance, you created a flexible system to    manage different types of content for the course modules.
 I also implemented a custom model field on order objects and created an authentication system for the e-learning platform.
 - I learned how to use class-based views and mixins to create a content management system.
 I also worked with groups and permissions to restrict access to your views.
 I learned how to use formsets and model formsets to manage course modules and their content.
 I also built a drag-and-drop functionality with JavaScript to reorder course modules and their contents.
+- I implemented the public views for the course catalog.
+I built a system for students to register and enroll on courses.
+I also created the functionality to render different types of content for the course modules.
+Finally, I learned how to use the Django cache framework and I used the Memcached and Redis cache backends for my project